 Purpose Of Primary Teeth

 Primary teeth are a necessary part of a child’s development.
-While only in the mouth for a short period they are vital for the following reasons:
+While only in the mouth for a short period of time they are essential for the following reasons:

 -They hold space for the permanent teeth.